ghdl/ghdl/doc/using/Simulation.rst

   Disable buffering on stdout, stderr and files opened in write or append mode (TEXTIO).

-.. option:: --psl-report<=FILENAME>

-  Write a report for PSL assertions and coverage at the end of simulation.
-The file is written using the JSON format, but still being human readable.

 .. option:: --sdf<=PATH=FILENAME>

   Do VITAL annotation on `PATH` with SDF file :file:`FILENAME`.